simonplant/KAHU/what-is-needed.md

 ## The Bottom Line

-**KAHU succeeds or fails based on one fundamental question: Can we create AI that feels like genuine care rather than helpful service?**
+**KAHU succeeds or fails based on one fundamental question: Can we create AI that serves consciousness development rather than corporate profits or authoritarian control?**

-Everything else - governance, scaling, movement building - depends on first proving that the guardian experience is real, measurable, and meaningfully different from existing AI assistants.
+The technical capabilities now exist - advanced AI models approaching human-level reasoning, fine-tuning methodologies for consciousness-focused development, and community governance frameworks for democratic ownership.

-**The next 30 days will determine whether KAHU is possible or remains beautiful philosophy.**
+**The next 30 days will determine whether KAHU represents a viable alternative to corporate extraction and authoritarian AI control, or remains beautiful philosophy.**

-*Focus ruthlessly on proving the guardian experience.
+*Focus ruthlessly on proving the guardian experience is achievable with cutting-edge AI.
 Everything else follows from that foundation.*